|

 "Since 1881"

-The town prospered for a short time - attaining a population of around
+for a short time - attaining a population of around 300 by the mid-1890s.

-300 by the mid-1890s.
 The jobs in and around Llano

 along with improved roads drained the population.
+There's nothing

-Since there's nothing left of a town center - our photos for Oxford
+left of a town center today.

 The Moss Family who had substantial land holdings in southern Llano